 - Add the remaining ingredients, except the rum, and turn down the heat.
 Simmer, whisking occasionally, for 30 minutes.

 - Remove the mixture from the heat, stir in the rum, and allow the mixture to cool for about an hour.

 - Pour the liqueur into a sealable bottle or jar.
-Store the Pumpkin Pie liqueur in a cool location for 2-3 days to allow the flavors to all blend.
+Store the pumpkin pie liqueur in a cool location for 2-3 days to allow the flavors to blend.